JerryLead/SparkInternals/readme.md

 8. Job Scheduling TODO
 9. Fault-tolerance TODO

+## Other languages

-Chinses Verison is at markdown/.
+Chinses Verison is at [markdown/](https://github.com/JerryLead/SparkInternals/tree/master/markdown).
+Thai Version is at [markdown/thai](https://github.com/JerryLead/SparkInternals/tree/master/markdown/thai)

+## How to read this document

 The documentation is written in markdown.
 The pdf version is also available [here](https://github.com/JerryLead/SparkInternals/tree/master/pdf).